voxpupuli/agtm/tests.md

 repeating ourselves to test multiple distributions.

-Within this shared_example block we named ‘client’ we create two seperate tests, one for the package, and one for the configuration file.
+Within this shared_example block we named ‘client’ we create two separate tests, one for the package, and one for the configuration file.
 To make sure our catalog works properly we’ll need to check that the package_name is right and that the package_path is correct.
 We use the variables in the shared_examples block to fill in the gaps